Chase Date: October 18, 2007

 First official storm chase

 Severe Risks: SPC Outlooks

-October 18, 2007 was a day that I will remember for quite awhile.
-The Storm Prediction Center had been forecasting a large Severe weather outbreak for 3 days, and Thursday the 18th is when it all came together.
+October 18, 2007 was a day that started it all.
+The Storm Prediction Center had been forecasting severe weather outbreak for days ahead of time.
+Thursday the 18th is when it all came together.

 I took off down I-69 right after getting out of work at 3pm EDT.
 I was in Indiana by about 430 pm EDT and got on I-80 and headed West towards South Bend.
 From there I got off at US-31 and headed south down to Rochester, IN.
 The storm we were after had been severe warned at this point.

 I raced south on IN-25, with intense lightning strikes nearby.
 I kept south on IN-25 through Fulton and Metea, IN.
 I was to the east of the storm, heading towards the rain free base area.
 This storm was a typical classic supercell, and the first time I ever witnessed one.

 I made it south of Metea, and pulled off on one of the side roads.
 There we witnessed a funnel cloud rotating and about 1/2 of the way down.
 I snapped some pictures then we headed back north behind the storm on IN-25.

 I made it through Rochester which had some small branches down and some minor flooding.
 We took highway 14 east.
 Storm motions were northeast at 55 or so, so the storm was quickly rocketing away from us.